 Southern California has become known for its congested and dangerous roadways.
 In 2016, more than 3,623 fatal auto accidents happened on highways in SoCal, with Los Angeles, Riverside, and San Bernardino Counties topping the list in terms of fatalities.

-Whether you are a SoCal local, or are planning a visit, take note of the top 5 most dangerous highways in SoCal, and pay special attention when traveling on these roadways.
+Whether you are a SoCal local or planning a visit, take note of the top 5 most dangerous highways in SoCal, and pay special attention when traveling on these roadways.

 Top 5 Most Dangerous Highways in Southern California